Axway/streams-open-docs/content/en/docs/install/apim-integration.md

     -H "Authorization: Bearer ${SSE_JWT_TOKEN}"
     ```

-    If the configuration is correct, the returned HTTP code must be 2xx and the SSE stream should start receiving heartbeat events `:`.
+    If the configuration is correct, the returned HTTP code must be `2xx` and the SSE stream should start receiving heartbeat events.

 ### Validate Streams Subscribers Webhook API